yalelibrary/linked-art-mapping/specs/md/tasks/citation_entities.md

 ## Processing steps and output

-1. For each MARC `510`, if subfield`u` is present with a Wikidata URI \(e.g.,[http://www.wikidata.org/entity/Q107432855](http://www.wikidata.org/entity/Q107432855)\), generate a top-level citation entity with an `equivalent` reference to the Wikidata URI.
+1. For each MARC `510`, if subfield`u` is present and includes a URI containing the string `wikidata.org` \(e.g.,[http://www.wikidata.org/entity/Q107432855](http://www.wikidata.org/entity/Q107432855)\), generate a top-level citation entity with an `equivalent` reference to the Wikidata URI.

     1. Use the Wikidata URI as a key for matching and merging citation entities.